 Departs 8.15am.
 From Edinburgh, we pass the famous Forth Bridge and into Perthshire, surrounded by mountains, forests and salmon packed rivers.
 We stop in Dunkeld, heart of Macbeth country and visit its mighty cathedral.
-Then it’s through the Cairngorms National park, past Inverness and onwards to the far north-west coast of Scotland for our ferry over the sea to the outer Hebrides and the Isle of Lewis.
+Then it’s through the Cairngorms National park, past Inverness and onwards to the far north-west coast of Scotland for our ferry over the sea to the Outer Hebrides and the Isle of Lewis.

 In the morning we explore the amazing beaches of Harris, famous for its clear blue waters, magnificent mountain backdrop and traditional crofting culture.
 These islands are home to the Clan MacLeod who have lived here for centuries.
-After exploring the wonders of Harris, we leave their homeland and cross by ferry on our journey back to the mainland.
-We spend the night on Skye en-route.
+After exploring the wonders of Harris, we leave their homeland and cross by ferry to the magical Isle of Skye where we spend the night.

-We journey further north passing over the Moray Firth, home and on to the tip of the British mainland, John O'Groats.
-We board the ferry to sail over the Pentland Firth to Orkney, home to more archaeological ruins in one area than anywhere else in Europe.
-We visit a local hidden gem, the 'Tomb of the Eagles' .
-A Stone Age chamber filled with thousands of human and eagle bones from many millennia ago.
+Today we journey to the tip of the British mainland where a ferry carries us from John O'Groats to St Margarets Hope in Orkney.
+Home to more archaeological ruins in one area than anywhere else in Europe, first we visit the Tomb of the Eagles, a Stone Age chamber that was filled with thousands of human bones and the remains of sea eagles many millennia ago.

-Today we head off to explore Skara Brae, dating from the late Neolithic period and inhabited between 3,200BC and 2,200BC.
-This incredible stone village is made up of eight dwellings (some still containing original furniture) linked together by a series of low alleyways and is a marvel of ancient building techniques.
-Then we visit the magnificent standing stones at the Ring of Brodgar and the Italian Chapel built by 550 Italian POW's in the Second World War.
+Today we head off to explore Skara Brae, a stone age village dating from the late Neolithic period and inhabited between 3,200BC and 2,200BC.
+This incredible village still has some original furniture!
+Then the magnificent standing stones at the Ring of Brodgar and the Italian Chapel built by 550 Italian POW's in the Second World War.

-We bid Orkney farewell and make the ferry crossing back to the mainland and journey south through Scotland’s rugged terrain.
+We bid Orkney farewell and make the ferry crossing back to the mainland and a journey south through Scotland’s rugged terrain.
 We travel through the sparsely populated wilderness of Sutherland and Caithness, via glens left deserted as a result of the Highland Clearances.
-Our journey takes south and onto Loch Ness.
-We arrive in plenty of time to do some monster spotting on one of the most world's most famous bodies of water.
-Get ready for a great night in Mo's Bar at Fort Augustus on the shores of the famous loch.
+Our journey takes us past the ruins of Urquhart Castle along the length of Loch Ness whilst we monster spot!
+We return to Morag's Lodge, get ready for a party at Mo's Bar!

 No stress, your accommodation is booked in the best hostels available!

-Private rooms are generally accommodated within the same building as the rest of the group.
-Where this is not possible, you may be required to make your own way to your accommodation, which is normally located a short walk away from the main drop off point
+The majority of private rooms are of the same standard as the hostel dorms, may have shared facilities and are accommodated within the same building as the rest of the group.
+Where this is not possible, you may be required to make your own way to your accommodation located a short walk away from the main drop off point.